TrullyAI/TrullySdkWebDocs/README.md

    the Camera permissions denied.
 It's important to let the users know they'll have to change the App permissions to allow the Browser Camera API to ask for permissions

-### Location permission was accepted, but a message asking to accept it appears

-This may happen for two reasons:

-1. The component needs to work under the HTTPS protocol because the Browser Geolocation API will revoke access to the device if the connection is not secure.
-Make sure that you're working with HTTPS.
-2. Some browsers will revoke access to the device while using auto-signed certificates.
-If you're working in development, you're probably creating an auto-signed certificate to force the HTTPS protocol.
-If that's the case, open your app in an incognito tab.
-3. The Browser Geolocation API will automatically revoke permissions if the App has the Geolocation permissions denied.
-It's important to let the users know they'll have to change the App permissions to allow the Browser Geolocation API to ask for permissions